JohnsonEmmanuelA-Chit-Chat/JohnsonEmmanuelAfacebook/README.md

 House Report No. 1546, Mar.
 29, 1962 [To accompany S. 1037]
 Conference Report No. 2408, Sept.
 18, 1962 [ To accompany S. 1037]
                     House Report No.1546
+REVENUE ACT OF 1962 II INVESTEMENT CREDIT
+(Sec.
+2 of the bill and secs.
+38, 46-48, and 181 of the code)